sabirhusseinbalal/python-web-network-projects/02_url_metadata_extractor/README.md

 ```

 ## Notes
-- Some websites may not have all metadata
+- Some pages may not have meta tags
-- Keywords tag is often missing in modern websites
-- Focus is on understanding HTML structure and parsing
+- Focus is on parsing HTML safely